 If you only bake on the weekends you can store your starter in the fridge Sunday after your bake until Thursday.
 When Thursday comes around, take it out in the morning, let it warm up an hour or so, feed it and then feed it again in the evening.
 Friday and Saturday you can ramp things up to three feedings per day and prepare your leaven Saturday night for a Sunday bake.

-Creating and maintaining your own sourdough starter is a really incredible thing.
+Making an incredible sourdough starter from scratch really is an amazing thing.
 While sourdough starters have been around for a very, very long time, the frequency and materials you feed yours becomes a very personal thing.
 As you care for your starter it begins to take on a personality and life of its own, a personality that reflects who you are and the taste you enjoy.